leafo/lapis/docs/html_generation.md

 load the module `views.index`, and the result of that module should be the widget.

-This is what a widget looks like:
+The `Widget` class implements the class based `extend` interface that is seen on other base classes exposed by Lapis.
+This is what a widget might look like:

 $dual_code{
 moon = [[